Are Your Tampons & Pads Affecting Your Hormones?

 You really deserve to know what conventional feminine hygiene products can contain:

 Pesticides: Any product, especially tampons, that uses cotton is made with conventional cotton, which is the most heavily sprayed crop with pesticides and insecticides.
 In fact, cotton is the most heavily sprayed crop in the world.
-In one study, 85 percent of tampons tested contained glyphosate, a popular herbicide commonly found in Monsanto’s RoundUp weed killer.
-It causes cancer.
+In one study, 85 percent of tampons tested contained cancer-causing pesticides.
 Anyone else gag at the thought of putting that kind of cotton against your skin?

 Plastic: Some sources say one sanitary pad can have about the equivalent of about four plastic bags in it.
 That’s why conventional pads can add approximately 180 billion plastic bags to our waste stream and expose our bodies to all plastic’s chemicals.